 Ulfarsfell is a nice little mountain close to Reykjavik and is great to hike for a little recreation.
 You are also getting a good view of the capital and the islands in the Kollafjordur to the west as well as the small mountain tops to the north and east.

 How to go there

 The hiking trail starts just off the Vesturlandsvegur/Ulfarsa bus stop on the Vesturlandsvegur high way.
-You can reach this bus stop by going with bus 15 from Hlemmur towards Reykjavegur/Mosfellsbær or bus 57 towards Akureyi from Mjodd, Artun or Kringlan shopping center.
+You can reach this bus stop by going with bus 15 from Hlemmur towards Reykjavegur/Mosfellsbær or bus 57 towards Borgarnes/Akureyi from Mjodd, Artun or the bus stop at Kringlan shopping center.
 As all travel is within the city zone, you will only need one bus ticket to go there and one to return.